 - In the summer, especially when it’s hot, avoid eating.

 - Promote a vegetarian lifestyle, lead a healthy lifestyle and lose weight.
-Vegetarians should see a doctor to make sure their diet contains enough vitamins, minerals, and iron.
+Vegetarians should see a doctor make sure their diet contains enough vitamins, minerals, and iron.

 - Cooking food (165 F and above) destroys the most harmful bacteria and other pathogens.
 If you eat raw foods (such as fruits and vegetables), you should use a liquid (drinkable) treating agent before eating.
 Rinse thoroughly with tap water.